 into good people and paedos,

-and the things-that-cure-cancer
+into things-that-give-you-cancer and the things-that-cure-cancer

 and the things-that-don’t-cause-cancer-but-there’s-a-chance-they-could-cause-cancer-in-the-future.